Cannabidiol for Reducing Cigarette Use

 Sixty participants who meet all eligibility criteria will be randomized to receive placebo.

 The placebo softgel capsule formulation will have a composition with the same relative proportions as the CBD ATL5 Softgel Capsules.
 This formulation will be manufactured by Baxco Pharmaceutical Inc under cGMP conditions.
-Different amounts (numbers of softgel capsules) of placebo will be administered to match that of the active compound, daily in the morning and afternoon for each of 56 days.
+4 softgel capsules of placebo will be administered to match the capsule number of the active compound, daily in the morning and evening for each of 56 days.

 What is the study measuring?